mark-watson/SwiftAI-book/manuscript/llm_openai.md

-# Using APIs to Access OpenAI LLMs
+# Using the OpenAI LLM APIs

 I have been working as an artificial intelligence practitioner since 1982 and the capability of Large Language Models (LLMs) is unlike anything I have seen before.
 I managed a deep learning team at Capital One in 2017-2019 and we used precursors of TransFormer models like OpenAI’s ChatGPT, and Anthropic’s Claude.